Treatment for schizophrenia

 Schizophrenia vs. psychosis

 Psychosis is a syndrome or group of symptoms.
 Someone experiencing an episode of psychosis is having a ‘break’ with reality.
-Major symptoms of psychosis are hallucinations and delusions.
+Significant symptoms of psychosis are hallucinations and delusions.
 Hallucinations are sensations that are not real, such as hearing voices or sounds that aren’t real.
-Hearing voices is a common hallucination, but hallucinations can be experienced with any sense—hearing, sight, smell, taste, or touch.
+Hearing voices is a common form of hallucination, but hallucinations can be experienced with any sense—hearing, sight, smell, taste, or touch.
 Delusions are strong beliefs that can’t possibly be true.
 Common delusions include the belief that someone is following or monitoring you or the belief that you have extraordinary powers or abilities.
 Other symptoms of psychosis include difficulties concentrating, completing tasks, or making decisions.
 Thoughts may feel ‘jumbled’ or confused.
 Some people have a hard time following conversations or speaking clearly.
 Psychosis can even affect the way people move or express their emotions.

 Living with Schizophrenia

-Caring for your own health can also make treating your condition easier and help reduce anxiety, depression, and fatigue.
+Caring for your health can also make treating your condition easier and help reduce anxiety, depression, and fatigue.
 It can help you have a better quality of life and be more active and independent.

 - Maintaining good physical and mental health